 See Related: Top Tips for Biking in Amsterdam

-What NOT to Take to Amsterdam:
+What NOT to Pack for Amsterdam

-Those things that would simply waste your space and make your luggage bulkier are better left out.
+Those things that would waste your space and make your luggage bulkier are better left out.
 They include:

 - Bulky Electronics – Unless you must come with them, some electronic devices are better left behind.